I partially answered my own squash question, finding a ton of zucchini recipes online.

 Combine and mix all ingredients.
 Mixture will be the consistency of pancake batter.
 Drop by tablespoonfuls into hot oil and fry until golden brown.
 Drain on paper towels.

 I had two cups and a fraction of shredded zucchini, as mentioned, and I decided to treat that as the quantity correct for the recipe.
 Who’s to say what “medium” means, after all.

-The other ingredients followed along, except it was parmesan and romano, rather than straight parm, and I used a little extra, and the clove of garlic was fairly large.
+, except it was Parmesan and Romano, rather than straight parm, and I used a little extra, and the clove of garlic was fairly large.
 I also added a dribble of extra water when I couldn’t even mix the batter, it was so thick.
 I scoffed at the “consistency of pancake batter” part, but it was, for relatively thick values of pancake batter.
 The moisture in the zucchini saw to that.

 I made the oil deeper for these, and they tended to be thicker.
 Used slightly higher heat and made sure they were cooked as crisp as could be expected.